Max Strus NBA Playoffs Player Props: Heat vs. Celtics

-Max Strus could make a big impact for the Miami Heat at 8:30 PM on Sunday against the Boston Celtics in the 2023 NBA Playoffs.
+Max Strus and the rest of the Miami Heat face the Boston Celtics in the NBA Playoffs on Tuesday, at 8:30 PM ET.

-We're going to look at Strus' prop bets, using stats and trends to help you make good predictions.
+In this piece we'll dive into Strus' stats and trends, helping you make good picks on prop bets.

 Max Strus Prop Bets vs. the Celtics